Choose the Best RV Sewer Hose

 - Thickness can be measured in terms of how many times the hose is wrapped around an object or other similar ways.

 For standard RV usage, you will only need a thick enough sewer hose that won’t leak when using your appliances and flushing properly.
 It should also be able to support its weight while sitting on top of PVC pipes without sagging too much.
 However, thicker hoses are more durable than thinner ones so if you plan on doing some serious off-roading with your RV then make sure to get yourself a super heavy-duty model.
+In addition, you might be interested in RV sewer hose supports review.

 Off-Road Hoses: If you like spending time outdoors exploring nature (or even taking long journeys), there are special types of hoses for this.
 Off-road hoses are made of a thicker material and they can also include an additional protective exterior coating.
 They are more expensive than your standard sewer hose but the protection is worth it because these types will last for much longer.